Your sales pitch is a critical element of your entire sales process.

 Don’t Pitch!

-Okay, this sounds a bit contradictory, but the thing is that nobody wants to listen to a traditional sales pitch.
+Okay, this sounds a bit counterintuitive, but the thing is that nobody wants to listen to a traditional sales pitch.

 Most people associate the idea of a sales pitch with stuffy sales reps who talk their prospects’ ear off and whose only goal is to push their own agenda.